Offer to Exchange

 IMPORTANT:

+Vendors may consider multiple offers and use your signed offer to leverage other offers.
 The Vendor is not required to provide you with an opportunity to improve your offer.

 Step 4 - Vendor Considers and Signs